Many Classes, Many Locations

 Adult basic education courses are perfect for improving reading, writing and math skills and preparing for a high school equivalency diploma.
 These eight-week courses are tuition free and conveniently offered in the morning or evening.
 Students who complete this course and obtain a high school equivalency diploma participate in a graduation ceremony.

 For information on taking the high school equivalency test at COM, click here.

-English as a Second Language
+English as a Second Language (ESL)

-College of the Mainland Adult Education programs are offered at no cost to the community through a partnership with College of the Mainland, the Texas Education Agency and the U.S. Department of Education.
+COM adult education programs are offered at no cost to the community through a partnership with COM, the Texas Education Agency and the U.S. Department of Education.
 In order to ensure student success and the best use of limited resources, all students are expected to adhere to our rigorous attendance policies.
-Excessive absenteeism is grounds for being dropped from these classes and may prevent the student from registering for the next term.
+Excessive absences are grounds for being dropped from these classes, and students may not be able to register for the next term.